nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 ## 2.4.0 - `let` and `const`

-ECMAScript 6 has a few new keywords for variable declaration: `let` and `const`.
+ES6/ES2015 has a few new keywords for variable declaration: `let` and `const`.

 `let` variables is simply just like `var` except there's _no hoisting at all_ and the scope is at block level (new in ES6/ES2015).
 More on this in exercise 4.

 `const` is pretty much exactly what you think: define a variable as a constant, and therefore unchangeable.
 Since JavaScript can be a pretty volatile language that allows most values to be overwritten at any time, `const` has been warmly welcomed by the community and the rule in many modern code bases is to always use `const` for everything (also function declarations using function expressions), unless you explicitly need to mutate (change) a value after it has been defined.
 Typically we prefer to create a new variable (using `const`) instead of mutating the existing one.

 **Best practice for ES6/ES2015 variable use:**

 - Use `const` by default.
 - Use `let` if you have to reassign a variable.
 - `let` is the new `var`, except in cases where you really want a variable to be in the function scope.